BrianShiroe/brianshiroe/README.md

 ## "About Me"

-Full Stack Software Developer with a passion for building functional applications and solving real-world problems.
-I enjoy exploring full-stack development, data structures, algorithms, and emerging technologies, and I am committed to continuous learning and creating practical solutions.
+Passionate Web Developer with a solid academic foundation and strong commitment to growth.
+Skilled in WordPress and Shopify, with basic knowledge of Odoo ERP, and a keen interest in React and Next.js development.
+Motivated, adaptable, and able to learn independently, focused on contributing effectively to team and organizational goals while continuously improving technical skills.

 ## Skills
 - Wordpress